gendercomics/website/src/intl/en/pageIndex.md

-    and ‘Wonder Woman’ or ‘Catwoman,’ DC Comics’ hyper-sexualized depictions of femininity, immediately come to mind; but also examples for critiques on gendered bodies in German-language comics such as Ulli Lust’s *Heute ist der letzte Tag vom Rest deines Lebens* or Anke Feuchtenberger’s and Katrin de Vries’ *‘Hure H’*.
+    and ‘Wonder Woman’ or ‘Catwoman,’ DC Comics’ hyper-sexualized depictions of femininity, immediately come to mind; but also examples for critiques on gendered bodies in German-language comics such as Ulli Lust’s *Heute ist der letzte Tag vom Rest deines Lebens* or Anke Feuchtenberger’s and Katrin de Vries’ *Hure H*.
 Across the board, comics reference and exhaust established registers of gender, body norms, and ideals of beauty.
 Yet, comics studies have never before structurally analyzed these ‘visualities of gender’ in order to fully account for their performative power and productivity.